 - On a floured surface, roll out dough to 1/8-in. thickness.
 Cut with a 2-1/2-in. round- or 2-in. heart-shaped cookie cutter.
 Using a 1-in. round- or heart-shaped cookie cutter, cut out the center of half of the cookies.
 Place solid and window cookies on lightly greased baking sheets.

 - Bake at 400° for 6-8 minutes or until lightly browned.
 Cool on wire racks.

-- Spread 1 teaspoon jam over bottoms of solid cookies; top with window cookies.
+- Spread 1 tsp. jam over bottoms of solid cookies; top with window cookies.
 Dust with confectioners' sugar.
 Fill centers with additional jam if desired.
-Yield: about 3 dozen wreaths or 4 dozen hearts.

 Nutrition Facts1 cookie: 166 calories, 7g fat (3g saturated fat), 25mg cholesterol, 58mg sodium, 25g carbohydrate (17g sugars, 1g fiber), 2g protein.